node-schedule/node-schedule/README.md

 ## Core Team

-This module was originally developed by [Matt Patenaude](https://github.com/mattpat), but the new team is as follows:
+This module was originally developed by [Matt Patenaude], but the new team is as follows:

 **Tejas Manohar - Maintainer**